theowu/theowu.github.io/README.md

 #### Friends

-Friends is a very common feature of a blog seeing the SEO, so I add it in V1.1 release to help that.
+Friends is a very common feature of a blog seeing the SEO, so Huxpro add it in V1.1 release to help that.
 Friends can also live without enable sidebar, also be displayed in the bottom when sidebar unable, and be displayed in every post page bottom.